 This means that most formulas include penetration enhancers.
 Ever wondered why alcohol turns up so much in cosmetics?
 Well, it is one of the more common penetration enhancers.
 Propylene glycol is another ingredient that you’ll notice in many formulas because it is a solvent and penetrates the skin acting as a carrier for other ingredients.
 Others that might look familiar are oleic acid and isopropyl myristate.

 Some skin care formulas use specially developed penetration enhancers to deliver ingredients like vitamin C or retinol.
 For example, BRAD uses an encapsulated retinol in its Sublime Youth Creator Gel-Cream ($245 in the shop), as does Amarte Eyeconic Eye Cream.

 Liposomes work in a number of different ways, but basically they are thought to be useful for penetrating the SC and delivering actives en route.
 So you may see that an ingredient is liposome encapsulated.
-E'shee Clinical Esthetic Vitalizing C Serum ($119 in the shop) has liposome vitamin C. Update: Community member, Kathy, alerted me to some Danish research that claims to demonstrate the liposomes don't penetrate the skin, but are "highly compromised by the skin barrier" (source).
+E'shee Clinical Esthetic Vitalizing C Serum ($119) has liposome vitamin C. Update: Community member, Kathy, alerted me to some Danish research that claims to demonstrate the liposomes don't penetrate the skin, but are "highly compromised by the skin barrier" (source).